Kim2507/Kim2507/README.md

 I think that is why I started having passion about building software and appplications.
 One thing I love most about Software Developement is I can bring my creative ideas into life and I can be the one who make it comes true.

-I am an open-minded life long learner as technology definitely keeps innovating.I am an open-minded lifelong learner as technology keeps innovating.
+I am an open-minded life long learner as technology definitely keeps innovating.
 I believe open-source learning brings extremely huge power to any of us.
 So feel free to connect with me if you would like to!  :sparkling_heart:

 Currently working as Software Developer